 Day 7 Gibraltar.
 Gibraltar is not located in Spain, but because you are in Seville, utilize the occasion to explore the Rock of Gibraltar, which otherwise is hard to get to.

-Gibraltar is a British Overseas Territory and we explored the country in a day tour.
-Our tour highlights included the light house of Strait of Gibraltar, exploring St Michael Cave and playing with monkeys, Moorish Castle, city center, fish and chips lunch and shopping!
+Gibraltar is a British Overseas Territory and we explored the country on a day tour.
+Our tour highlights included the lighthouse of Strait of Gibraltar, exploring St Michael Cave and playing with monkeys, Moorish Castle, city center, fish and chips lunch, and shopping!
+Book this day tour to Gibraltar from Seville.

-Spain Travel Tips – One Week in Spain Itinerary
+Spain Travel Tips – 1 Week in Spain Itinerary

 Here are some quick tips for 7 days in Spain Itinerary.

-If you are traveling with an EU, US or Canadian passport you can travel to Spain without visa.
-After 2021, U.S and Canadian citizens are required to apply for an eTIAS – an online authorization application before traveling to Spain.
+If you are traveling with an EU, the US, or Canadian passport you can travel to Spain without a visa.
+After 2022, U.S and Canadian citizens are required to apply for an eTIAS – an online authorization application before traveling to Spain.
 It can be applied online and only takes a few minutes.

 We highly recommend insuring your Spain trip.
 Barcelona is notoriously known as the land of pickpockets and thieves, especially in crowded and popular touristy areas.
 Insure your camera or any valuables on your trip.
 Include medical emergencies and any flight delays and cancellations.
 Get travel insurance for Spain here.